openmrs/openmrs-book-guide/troubleshooting.md

 If the directory exists as specified in the runtime properties file and Tomcat has the appropriate permissions, you may have security violation problems in your Tomcat configuration.
 If you need further advice, consider seeking help from the community, as described in the chapter "Getting Help from the OpenMRS Community".

-Unable to log in to Tomcat Manager due to lost password
+**Unable to log in to Tomcat Manager due to lost password**

 The Tomcat admin password is required to log in to the Tomcat Manager web application, and to deploy and undeploy applications, including OpenMRS.

-If you have forgotten, lost, or misplaced this password, you can retrieve it from the file tomcat-users.xml.
+If you have forgotten, lost, or misplaced this password, you can retrieve it from the file **tomcat-users.xml**.
 On Windows, this is probably located at this location.

-C:\Program Files\Apache Software Foundation\Tomcat 6.0\conf\
+> C:\Program Files\Apache Software Foundation\Tomcat 6.0\conf\

 ### The database password or other properties are set incorrectly

-If you have installed the OpenMRS Standalone application, you can modify settings by editing theopenmrs-standalone-runtime.propertiesfile in the directory where you extracted the ZIP package.
+If you have installed the OpenMRS Standalone application, you can modify settings by editing the **openmrs-standalone-runtime.properties** file in the directory where you extracted the ZIP package.

-To modify settings for the OpenMRS Enterprise version, you should edit the fileopenmrs-runtime.properties.
+To modify settings for the OpenMRS Enterprise version, you should edit the file **openmrs-runtime.properties**.
 You should find this file in one of the following locations:

 On Windows systems: